Shree-77/Spykit/leadsbee-responsive/README.md

-# leadsbee-responsive
+# SpyKit-responsive
-Leadsbee is a agency website.
+SpyKit is a agency website.
 It's fully responsive.
 # Technology used :
 1. HTML 5
 2. CSS 3